microsoft/MPPC23-Power-Apps/lab2/README.md

     ![](./assets/image018.png)

-1. Now to use Power Apps Ideas.
-Make sure the gallery is still in edit mode.
+1. Now to use Power Apps Ideas, make sure the gallery is still in edit mode.
 And select the body containing the **Price**.
 Then click the lightbulb icon which appears above it.

     ![](./assets/image019.png)